Lucy-Quinn/The-Video-Store-m1-Project/README.md

 ## Description

 Are you a film buff and you need some inspiration? 🎬 Looking for that film that makes your hairs stand on ends or gives you butterflies in your stomach? 🦋 The Video Store will provide you with a selection of those most popular movies.
-You can rent, rate the movies or simply just browse for ideas... 💡
+You can favourite the movies, rent them or simply just browse for ideas... 💡

 ## MVP (Minimum Viable Product)

 - **Homepage** => it will include all the links to navigate around the app and the 'Enter' button which will direct the user to the 'Film Selection' page.
 - **Film Selection** => this page will include the selection of movies.
-Offering the user the chance to browse and rate the selection of movies and feel inspired.
+Offering the user the chance to browse, favourite and rent movies and feel inspired.
 - **FAQ** => Everything you would like to know about the Video Store.
 - **Sign Up** => A registration for new users, with both email and password validation.
 - **Login** => A form for signed up users with email and password validation.